BZoennchen/supercollider-book/_sources/chapters/sounddesign/math/dft.md

 To deal with a **periodic** and **discrete** signal, we switch from the *[Fourier transform](def-fourier-transform-exp)* to the *[discrete Fourier transform](def-discrete-fourier-transform)*.
 If we want to handle a **non-periodic** and **discrete** signal, we apply the *discrete-time Fourier transform (DTFT)* instead.
-Because of there similarity, one can easily confuse DFT with the DTFT thus I included a [Difference between DFT and DTFT](sec-dft-vs-dtft) at the bottom.

-For audio signals, the DTFT is not that relevant.
+Because of there similarity, one can easily confuse DFT with the DTFT thus I include the this section with [Difference between DFT and DTFT](sec-dft-vs-dtft) at the bottom but for audio signals, the DTFT is not that relevant.

 ````{admonition} Discrete Fourier Series (DFS)
 :name: def-fourier-series-exp-discrete